Learn about Mixing Watercolour Paints

 A much simpler way of working with your colour mixes would be to focus on a single colour in your palette.
 So for example, here are a few of the combinations that can be made with alizarin crimson.

 Hopefully this has given you a bit of an insight into understanding the way colours mix and blend.
-Should you want to learn more about mixing watercolour paint I have a short video available.
-This is currently in the Tips & Techniques section of Patreon.
-It also shows you more detail on how I painted my colour mixing chart.
+Should you want to learn more about mixing watercolour paint, I have a few videos available on my YouTube channel.
 Have a go with your own paints and see if it helps.
 Or simply have some test pieces of watercolour paper to hand whenever you are working on a project.
 Try out your colour combinations on the scraps instead as you go along.
-Whatever you decide to do, the most important thing is to ‘keep those brushes wet’! 😉 Paul
+Whatever you decide to do, the most important thing is to ‘keep those brushes wet’!
+Paul